apache/sling-whiteboard/modeling/docs/explainer.md

   - jcr:createdBy = "admin"
 ```

-The DataTypes of the resource will have `prop1`, `prop2`, `jcr:created`, and `jcr:createdBy` properties.
+The DataType of the resource will have `prop1`, `prop2`, `jcr:created`, and `jcr:createdBy` properties.
-The resource itself is also allowed to have those properties as defined by the DataTypes.
+The resource itself is also allowed to have those properties as defined by the DataType.

-### Next Steps for DataTypes
+### Next Steps for DataType

 * Tutorial on how to create a new property type named `example:json`
 * Java Annotations to Define Types